spencerlepine/portfolio/content/portfolio/portfolio-site-v2/portfolio-site-v2.md

 [**Visit the status website →**](https://spencerlepine.github.io/portfolio-site-uptime)

+## What's New
+This latest version of my portfolio site includes total re-design of the styling/theme to follow my brands colors.
+My main focus was provided very user-friendly snapshots of my projects, assuming that users will only spend a few seconds browsing the site.
+The goal is to clearly display my work, as well as provide ways to easily connect with me wether that is through my social profiles, or the contact form.

 ## ⭐ How It's Built
-Developer Portfolio and Blog site powered by React, GatsbyJS, GraphQL and TailwindCSS.
+This developer portfolio and blog site is powered by React, GatsbyJS, GraphQL and TailwindCSS.
 Builds static pages from markdown content, and includes light/dark theme toggle.

 ## 📦 Technologies: